pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     be searched for first in the working directory, and then in the `defaults` subdirectory of the user data directory (see `--data-dir`).
 The `.yaml` extension may be omitted.
-    See the section [Default files] for more information on the file format.
+    See the section [Defaults files] for more information on the file format.
 Settings from the defaults file may be overridden or extended by subsequent options on the command line.